Start: Noon on Thursday, May 2, through 10am on Saturday, May 4, 2024

 (2) Substitution of team members is not permitted without my prior, written approval.

-(4) Although point-to-point routes are in keeping with the tradition of the event, any starting location outside Winter Garden is acceptable.
+(4) Although point-to-point routes are in keeping with the tradition of the event, any starting location outside St. Petersburg is acceptable.

 Finishing at least 3 machines TOGETHER.
 “Together” means at the same time.
 Straggle in and you’re disqualified.
 Anyone who comes in after the 3 machines together is DNF.
 The flèche is a team event.
-Ride with your teammates is good; finishing with them is mandatory.
+Ride with your teammates is good; finishing with them is required.

 Being stopped for more than 2 hours in any one place.
 The flèche is a 24-hour event.
 Faster riders are advised to plan longer routes to avoid running ahead of schedule.
 Or slow down and enjoy the ride.